pmdartus/blog/src/content/posts/2025/typescript-ai-aided-development/index.md

 The Kindle applications on iOS and Android export highlights as HTML documents with a predefined, albeit somewhat quirky, structure.
 To parse these documents, I selected the [`html5parser`](https://github.com/acrazing/html5parser) library.

-While multiple high-quality HTML parsers are available on NPM—such as [`parse5`](https://github.com/inikulin/parse5), [`htmlparser2`](https://github.com/fb55/htmlparser2), or [`cheerio`](https://github.com/cheeriojs/cheerio)—I opted for `html5parser` because, as you might have guessed, it's dependency-free.
-And yes, I need to work with my therapist on how to get over my fear of NPM dependencies.
+While multiple high-quality HTML parsers are available on NPM—such as [`parse5`](https://github.com/inikulin/parse5), [`htmlparser2`](https://github.com/fb55/htmlparser2), or [`cheerio`](https://github.com/cheeriojs/cheerio)—I opted for `html5parser` because, as you might have guessed, it's dependency-free. _And yes, I need to work with my therapist on how to get over my fear of NPM dependencies._

 However, `html5parser` is significantly less popular than its counterparts.
 A quick comparison of NPM weekly downloads reveals this disparity: `html5parser` has 30K downloads, compared to 50M downloads for parse5.

-This lower popularity had a noticeable impact on the Agent's capability.
+This lower popularity had a noticeable impact on the Agent's coding capability.
 Even though `html5parser` ships with type definitions, Cursor struggled to generate the parser logic.
 The AI frequently hallucinated, either using standard DOM APIs or borrowing APIs from other more popular parsing libraries.

 Cursor's performance in this specific task improved dramatically after explicitly adding the `html5parser` documentation to its context using Cursor's `@-mentions` feature for documentation.

 ![Screenshot of Cursor Agent mode with documentation injected in the context](./at-mention-doc.png)

-More details on using context like this can be found in the [official Cursor documentation](https://docs.cursor.com/context/@-symbols/@-docs).
+More details define custom documentation context can be found in the [official Cursor documentation](https://docs.cursor.com/context/@-symbols/@-docs).

 ## Types as an AI Enabler

-My experience with Highlight Hop reinforces the benefits TypeScript, or any other strongly typed language, brings to the table in a world where an increasing amount of code is generated by models. **Well-defined types act as guardrails and guides, not just for human developers, but for our AI partners too**, leading to more robust, maintainable, and correct software, faster.
+My experience with Highlight Hop reinforces the benefits TypeScript, or any other strongly typed language, brings to the table in a world where an increasing amount of code is produced by generative AI. **Well-defined types act as guardrails and guides, not just for human developers, but for our AI partners too**, leading to more robust, maintainable, and correct software, faster.

 Reflecting back on the comparison between Pulumi and Terraform, one of the primary reasons for creating a Domain-Specific Language (DSL) has often been to make tools simpler for beginners to adopt.
 However, this typically comes with a significant initial investment in building and maintaining an entire ecosystem around it (Language Server Protocol support, linters, CLIs, etc.).